NEW

 Overall Analysis

-1. As expected, MongoDB on DigitalOcean has consistently high throughput/low latency characteristics throughout and beats the others hands down during the insert phase, extracting the maximum juice out of its local SSD drives.
+1. As expected, MongoDB® on DigitalOcean has consistently high throughput/low latency characteristics throughout and beats the others hands down during the insert phase, extracting the maximum juice out of its local SSD drives.
 Interestingly, even though it goes very well during the read/update phase, other providers give it a fair bit of competition, especially when the server load increases.
-Clearly AWS/Azure are using much higher throughput networked storage.
+AWS/Azure is using much higher throughput networked storage.

-2. In order to get better performance from AWS disk, the user can use larger disk sizes or allocate more provisioned IOPS.
+2. To get better performance from AWS disk, the user can use larger disk sizes or allocate more provisioned IOPS.

-3. On Medium instances, MongoDB on Azure seems to do much better than AWS consistently, both during insert and then update/read phases.
+3. On Medium instances, MongoDB® on Azure seems to do much better than AWS consistently, both during the insert and then update/read phases.
 This was surprising.
 The hardware is pretty evenly matched.
-On Large instances, AWS performance is markedly better than Azure.
+In large instances, AWS performance is markedly better than Azure.

 4. Both AWS and Azure degrade in latencies pretty well as the load increases.
 Azure does seem to have a rather good latency degradation curve.

-6. Based on latencies numbers, looks like the sweet spot, from a load standpoint, for Medium and Large instances is 8 and 16 threads respectively.
+6. Based on latency numbers, looks like the sweet spot, from a load standpoint, for Medium and Large instances is 8 and 16 threads respectively.